Computational Biology and Simulation

 Stochastic Global Optimization

-Optimization is a key challenge for in machine learning, design and decision theory, as well as in computational statistics.
+Optimization is a key challenge in machine learning, design and decision theory, as well as in computational statistics.
 We developed an algorithm that proved to be some two orders of magnitude more efficient in chemical/physical applications than Kirckpatrick's widely used simulated annealing method.
 A recently developed adaptive version showed an increased efficiency of another order of magnitude.
 This meta-algorithm turned out to be transferable to other optimization techniques such as Extremal Optimization.
 The algorithms themselves are subject to rigorous inquiry using methods of probability theory and stochastic modeling.

 Secure Data Science